scilus/scilpy/README.md

 ## Install scilpy as a developer

 The library is now built for Python 3.9/3.10 and 3.11.
 Please, be sure to create a virtual environnement.
-If none of these versions are not installed on your computer we suggest you to install python3.10:
+If none of these versions are installed on your computer, we suggest you to install python3.10:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get install python3.10 python3.10-dev python3.10-venv python3.10-minimal python3.10-tk